Members of Adelaide City Women's historic 2019 treble-winning side to attend 80th Gala

 Holmes brought leadership and composure through midfield, while Campagnale consistently provided attacking quality and delivered one of the most important goals in the Club’s women’s history.

-Hodgson’s equaliser in the Grand Final proved pivotal, while Yuka and Nanako Sasaki added technical quality, creativity and flair across the campaign.
+Hodgson’s equaliser in the Grand Final proved pivotal, while sisters Yuka and Nanako Sasaki added technical quality, creativity and flair across the campaign.

-Vidmar was part of a strong defensive unit throughout the era, while Ali Atkins remains an important connection between that championship-winning side and the current Adelaide City women’s team as captain today.
+Ali Atkins remains an important connection between that championship-winning side and the current Adelaide City women’s team as captain today.

 Their presence at the 80th Anniversary Gala provides an opportunity to celebrate one of the greatest teams in the Club’s history and reconnect with the players who helped redefine standards in the women’s game in South Australia.